 What's the next step?

-Get the life story of the person you're trying to help!
+In most cases, however, people are more likely to donate to an individual or family than a larger cause.
+In that case, start your fundraising effort by writing down the life story of the person you're trying to help!
 That refugee narrative becomes the fodder for the online profile and eventually, the application itself.
 Also, writing it will allow you to talk with confidence about the refugee, when you're chatting with friends and potential sponsors or donors at your next house party or zoom call.

 Read this post on the reasons for taking this narrative approach to the fundraiser.